Skip to content

 Camcons

 "Camcons" are the little green connectors we use for high-current (over 1A) wiring in robots kits.
 A major benefit is that the plugs have screw terminals, making attaching/detaching them to wires very convenient.
+The male connector is the receptacle on the board, and the female connector is the pluggable terminal block itself.

 We mainly use three types, based on their pin count and pitch (the distance between the pins):